Benson0224/tips/README.md

 Proposal is designed to modify the dynamic parameters such as block rewards and transaction fees on the TRON network by TRON committee.

-Please check all proposal histories from [Proposal Details](./proposals/README.md)
+Please check proposal record from [Proposal Details](./proposals/README.md)

 ***
 For further discussion, please enter [Telegram](https://t.me/troncoredevscommunity)